grid-line

 Summary: One of the largest problems with today’s social networking sites is the difficulty involved in establishing real, genuine connections with strangers.
 From professional networking sites to dating apps, many of today’s networks seem to facilitate short-term, superficial interactions at the expense of creating real, long-term relationships.

 Peanut, however, aims to solve this.
-With a focus on a woman’s stage of life (fertility, pregnancy, motherhood and menopause), Peanut aims to connect women who can provide real, legitimate support to one another.
+With a focus on a woman’s stage of life (fertility, pregnancy, motherhood, and menopause), Peanut aims to connect women who can provide real, legitimate support to one another.
 In particular, they emphasize “care, empathy, and collectivism” as their core values.
-And with $11M raised over four rounds since 2017, Peanut seems to be doing something right.
+And with $21.8 million raised over four rounds since 2017, Peanut seems to be doing something right.

 undefined